spjwebster/codereviewtool/README.markdown

 Code Review Tool
 ================

-A tool for conducting code reviews.
+A tool for conducting code reviews, built in Django.

 Status